Solar Panels Costs, Tax Credits, Incentives & Rebates

 There are many great reasons to go solar, both financial and environmental.

 From a financial perspective: with the abundance of federal and local tax incentives and rebates, solar panels can pay for themselves in as little as 5-7 years.
 Given that solar panels last over 25 years, that many years of free, clean energy.
 Additionally, you will be protected from rising energy prices from utilities, as you are in effect your own utility powered by the sun!
+One thing to keep in mind is the cost of electricity in your area.
+For example, since the cost of electricity is so low in Washington (third cheapest in the US), the average payback period for solar energy systems in Western Washington is 12-15 years.

 From an environmental perspective, solar is a star (no pun intended).
 According to the EPA the electricity sector accounts for 25% of greenhouse gas emissions, from coal and gas-burning power plants.
 Reducing our reliance on these outdated climate-change fueling sources of energy is critically important for the future livability of our planet.
 Additionally, as you move towards replacing natural gas-powered appliances in your home with electric appliances, your solar system becomes even more important.
 One residential solar system reduces the 3-4 tons of carbon emissions annually, the same as planting 100 trees every year!